-One way or another, this grim era is grinding to a halt.
+One way or another, this grim era is winding to a halt.
 The time has passed when weapon managers could tease more profit from warfare … even false profit.
-That time has long gone.
-The energy wasted on weapon myths is no longer surplus.
-No justification remains for knee jerk ignorance, deliberate poverty, preventable disaster and runaway overpopulation: by far the most expensive social policies.
+That time has passed.
+The energy wasted on weapon myths is can no longer be considered surplus.
+No justification remains for knee jerk ignorance, deliberate poverty, preventable disaster, authorized injustice and runaway overpopulation: by far the most expensive social policies.
 Better substitutes would cause us less regimentation and suffering, and thus offer more profit.
 Better yet, they would reduce the ill will that plagues us.

 We are rapidly running out of petroleum.
 A dozen or so years ago, we were forced over a cliff edge of increasing oil demand and reduced supply: a jump that none of our officials bothered to warn us about.